-At first glance, an invisible reality causing a universe 92 billion light years across appears ridiculous.
-Rationality is bounded by sense experience; if something is not within sense experience, its acceptance is irrational.
-Prevalent systems of education are bounded by rationality in spite of Einstein's energy-mass equivalence.
+At first glance, an invisible reality causing the existence of a universe 92 billion light years across appears irrational.
+Rationality and sensibility are coextensive.
+If something is not accessible with sense perception, its acceptance is irrational.
+Prevalent systems of education are bounded by rationality.

+Einstein showed that energy and mass are equivalent.
 Matter has mass while energy has none.
-While forms of energy are within sense experience, energy in itself is not.
-Einstein has established that truth cannot be limited by rationality.
+Mass of matter arising from energy with no mass seems like an insensible contradiction but Einstein established it as the truth.
+Truth cannot be limited by rationality.

-How did Einstein discover energy-mass equivalence?
-He was a theoretical physicist.
-He focused his attention to seek the truth underlying matter and he found it in the same manner as our prophets, sages, seers and philosophers established that the universe of matter and mind is from spirit outside the reach of our organs of perception.
-This process of discovery is termed contemplation; it is seeing the truth with the "eye" of the mind not that of the body when it is situated outside the reach of the latter.
+Einstein was a theoretical physicist.
+He discovered energy-mass equivalence by focusing his attention to seek the truth underlying matter, and he found it in the same manner as our prophets, sages, seers and philosophers established that the universe of matter and mind comes from spirit outside the reach of our organs of perception.
+This process of discovery is termed contemplation: seeing the truth with the "eye" of the mind when it is situated outside the reach of the eye of the body.

-The concept of an invisible truth of both science and spirituality, being an abstraction of the highest order, is not commonly understood.
-Many of us are completely unaware of it.
-At the same time, there is no fact more desperately needed for human harmony today than this one.
+The concept of an invisible truth of both science and spirituality is an abstraction of the highest order.
+Like many abstractions, it is not commonly understood, and many of us are completely unaware of it.
+At the same time, no concept is more desperately needed for human harmony today than this one.

 Humanity is relational.
 When I perceive you as different from me, I treat you as different.
-When I perceive you as the same as I, I treat you the same as if 'you' are 'I'.
-Therefore, undoubtedly contemplative education leading to an inner experience of the invisible truth underlying all existence will help us resolve existential issues of global proportions we face today.
+When I perceive you as the same, I treat you as if "you" are "I." Therefore, contemplative education, leading to an inner experience of the invisible truth underlying all existence, will help us resolve existential global issues we face today.

-With that understanding, in 2019 we resolved to draft a proposal addressed to global stakeholders in educational policy to reenvision the future of education.
-Education of the future needs to include contemplative content to cultivate lived feelings of unity in diversity at its various levels of formal and informal discourse.
-We expect such a re-envisioning of education to create a culture of peace, harmony, health, wellness, and respect for all existence.
-It can unify all existence into a planetary family.
+With that understanding, in 2019 we resolved to draft a proposal addressed to global stakeholders in educational policy to re-envision the future of education.
+Education of the future needs to include contemplative content to cultivate lived feelings of unity in diversity.
+The goal of such a re-envisioning of education is to unify all existence into a planetary family by creating a culture of peace, harmony, health, wellness, and respect for all existence.
 Taking care of the shared family abode will be a natural outcome.

-Our current educational systems are primarily in the domain of rationality defined by sense perception.
-Seemingly infinite perceptible universe cannot be the result of anything finite.
+Our current educational systems operate primarily in the domain of rationality defined by sense perception.
+The seemingly infinite perceptible universe cannot be the result of anything finite.
 Neither can it come out of nothing.
-Its source is an infinitesimal and yet infinite mystery and it will always remain so.
-Yet this mystery lends itself to experience with the eye of a contemplative mind.
-Contemplative education reaches beyond rationality of sense perception without denying it.
-It lends itself to critical thought and analysis yet reaches beyond differentiation to holistic integration.
-It is didactic in nature.
-It is meaningful both for the religious and the secular.
-While rational learning gives rise to reductionist states of mind, contemplative education gives rise to whole world views.
+Its source is a mystery that is both infinitesimal and infinite.
+It will always remain a mystery, but it is one that we can experience with the eye of a contemplative mind.
+Without denying the rationality of sense perception, contemplative education reaches beyond it.
+It lends itself to critical thought and analysis, yet reaches beyond differentiation to integration.
+Didactic in nature, it is meaningful both for the religious and the secular.
+While rational learning gives rise to reductionist states of mind, contemplative education gives rise to holistic worldviews.